NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Three Faces of Evil.md

 > - [ ] gp::28

 ## 14-17: The Horseshoe Cavern
 The following encounter areas require a thorough familiarity with the rules for the Climb skill and falling.
-The PCs must navigate a cavern shaped like a 2 horseshoe, first climbing down the cliff in area 14 while grimlock archers pelt them with arrows, then across the cavern floor (area 16) while risking an attack from the chokers in that area, and then back up a cliff face to area 17.
-The PCs might also take the short cut through area 15, but they must then face the grimlock barbarian who guards that passage.
+The PCs must navigate a cavern shaped like a 2 horseshoe, first climbing down the cliff in area 14 while morlock archers pelt them with arrows, then across the cavern floor (area 16) while risking an attack from the chokers in that area, and then back up a cliff face to area 17.
+The PCs might also take the short cut through area 15, but they must then face the morlock barbarian who guards that passage.
 However, that might be preferable to battling her while trying to climb to area 17 from the cavern floor.

-The grimlocks use the terrain to their advantage.
+The morlocks use the terrain to their advantage.
 They remain out of melee range, preferring to use their ranged weapons to whittle down the party's strength.
 If possible, they retreat to lure the PCs into a false sense of security before quietly moving forward to attack as they climb one the area's cliff faces.

 # Encounter 14: Descent into the Dark
 **Encounter Difficulty:**
-- [ ] difficulty (xxx XP) Level xxx
+- [ ] low (60 XP) Level 2

 > [!note]+ Read Aloud
 > A great pit drops into darkness.
 Crude, iron spikes have been driven into the cliff face, offering you a convenient path downward.
 The shaft's roof is fifteen feet above the cliffs edge.
 Jagged stalactites hang from the ceiling.